-Internships provide workplace experience for students either for credit, stipend (pay), or both in a wide variety of locations both in the U.S. and abroad.
-While many are summer programs, some internships are available during the spring and fall semesters.
-To be eligible, students must have completed a minimum of 12 credits and be in good academic standing (2.0 cumulative GPA or above) or as specified by the sponsoring agency.
+Internships provide workplace experience for students either for credit, stipend (pay), or both in a wide variety of locations and fields.
+Programs are available during the regular academic year (fall and spring), as well as during the summer.
+To be eligible, students must have completed a minimum of 12 credits at KBOCC and be in good academic standing (2.0 cumulative GPA or above or as specified by the sponsoring agency).
 Internships may be required in some programs, in which case, special requirements may be specified.
 Detailed information about available internships can be found by visiting www.kbocc.edu/internship-opportunities/.